 Sweeper Track is the new app for the City of Eugene’s street sweeping program.
 It highlights when sweepers will be specific neighborhoods as well real-time progress* on active routes.
-Regular street sweeping activities are expected to resume on February 16, 2021 (after all leaf season sweeping is complete).
+Regular street sweeping activities are in place except during leaf season.

 You can help us clean the streets by entering your address in Sweeper Track to see what route you are in and when sweeping will take place.

 Moving vehicles, trailers, debris receptacles and other items out of the sweeper’s path prior to street sweeping will make it easier for us to clean your street efficiently.

 Cleaner streets are a benefit for all, and when we work together we can make that happen!

 *Weather, equipment failures or unexpected issues may affect real-time sweeping schedules.